Conflicting compilers and optimisers that broke this entry in 2023

 Linux

-With the optimiser disabled GCC
+With the optimiser disabled gcc

 compiled the code to enter an infinite loop.

-If the optimiser was enabled it worked fine.
-But if the optimiser is enabled
+If the optimiser was enabled it worked fine, but if the optimiser is enabled

 clang

-then immediately dumps core!
+only once) and then immediately dumps core!

-Once the loop is removed if we compile with clang
+Once the loop is removed, if we compile with clang

 and the optimiser is disabled